NeilMadden/apisecurityinaction/README.md

 final source code after all the alterations in that chapter.
 Typically the source code at the end of a chapter is also identical to the start of the next chapter.

+The source code can also be downloaded as a zip file from the early access website.

+## Prerequisites

+The following are needed to run the code examples:

+ - Java 11 or later.
+See https://adoptopenjdk.net for installers.
+ - A recent version of [Apache Maven](https://maven.apache.org) - I use 3.6.1.
+ - For testing, [curl](https://curl.haxx.se).
+On Mac OS X you should install a version of curl linked against OpenSSL rather than Secure Transport, otherwise you may need to adjust the examples in the book.
+ - I highly recommend installing [mkcert](https://github.com/FiloSottile/mkcert)
+ for working with SSL certificates from chapter 3 onwards.

+The API server for each chapter can be started using the command

+    mvn clean compile exec:java

+This will start the Spark/Jetty server running on port 4567.
+See chapter descriptions for HTTP requests that can be

 ## Chapters